um-dsp/TaintRadar/README.md

 ```
 python extract_schema.py /path/to/sqlfile.sql
 ```
-## To run the approach and generated Vulnreable paths for a given PhP or Java APP.
+## To run the approach and generated Vulnreable paths for a given PHP or Java APP.
 ```
-./TaintRedar.sh /path/to/generate_Cpg path/to/therepo /logs/analysis.log
+./TaintRadar.sh /path/to/generate_Cpg path/to/therepo /logs/analysis.log
 ```